-- (1) Goods and services may only be procured by way of - - (a) petty cash purchases through one written quotation up to a transaction value of R2,000 (VAT included) for items specified in municipality's Petty Cash policy as being or a minor nature; - (b) at least three wl price quotations for procurements of a transaction value over R2,000 up to R10,000 (VAT included); - (c) at least three formal written quotations for procurements of a transaction value over R10,000 up to R200,000 (VAT included) through advertisements on the website for a period of seven (7) working days; - (d) a competitive bidding process for - - (i) procurements above a transaction value of R200 000 (VAT included); and - (ii) the procurement of long term contracts. - (2) The accounting officer may, in writing:
+- (1) Goods and services may only be procured by way of - - (a) petty Cash purchases to a transaction value of R200 (VAT included) for items specified in municipality's Petty Cash policy as being or a minor nature; - (b) at least one (1) written price quotation for procurements of a transaction value over R 201 to R 10 000 (VAT Included) - (c) at least three formal written quotations for procurements of a transaction value over R10 001 up to R30 000 (VAT included). - (d) Above R 30 000 up to R 200 000 (VAT included) should be advertised on the municipal website, notice boards and accessible public buildings for a period of seven (7) working days. - (e) a competitive bidding process for -

-- (a) lower but not increase, the different threshold values specified in subparagraph (1) above; or - (b) direct that one written quotation be obtained for any specific procurement of a transaction value lower than R2,000; - (c) direct that three (3) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10,000; or - (d) direct that a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000 through advertisements on the website for a period of seven (7) working days; - (3) Calls for quotations and bids for the procurement of goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of this policy or any applicable legislation.
-When determining transaction values, a requirement for goods or services consisting of different parts or items must, as far as possible, be treated and dealt with as a single transaction. - (4) This paragraph must be read in conjunction with paragraphs 17 and 18 of this policy.
+- (i) Procurements above a transaction value of R200 000 (VAT included); and - (ii) the procurement of long term contracts. - (2) The accounting officer may, in writing - (a) lower but not increase, the different threshold values specified in subparagraph (1) above; or - (b) direct that one written quotation be obtained for any specific procurement of a transaction value lower than R10 000. - (c) direct that three (3) formal written price quotations be obtained for any specific procurement of a transaction value lower than R30 000; or - (d) direct that a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000 through advertisements on the website for a period of seven (7) working days; - (3) Calls for quotations and bids for the procurement of goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of this policy or any applicable legislation.
+When determining transaction values, a requirement for goods or services consisting of different parts or items must, as far as possible, be treated and dealt with as a single transaction.